Your Questions,

 I also accept Private Pay as out-of-network well.

 For clients who have out-of-network benefits, I am happy to provide a superbill that you may submit to your insurance company for possible reimbursement.
+Reimbursement is dependent on if your specific plan has out of network benefits.

 If you have any questions about your specific plan, coverage, or reimbursement options, please feel free to reach out.